All Episodes

 They're not living in cities where there's law and order.

-They're not living in cities where they can pursue their God given talents, endowed by their creator.
+They're not living in cities where they can pursue their God-given talents, endowed by their creator, life, liberty, and pursuit of happiness.

 How do you begin to pursue happiness when you can barely walk outside your front yard?

-Some cases you can't even walk outside your front yard.
+Some cases, you can't even walk outside your front yard.

-You know, this people trying to score their usual cheap political points or turn this into a gun issue.
+You know, people trying to score their usual cheap political points or turn this into a gun issue.

 It's not.